-Keep updating social media with photos!
+We love seeing Corps photos on social media!
 We collect our favorite photos posted on Corps social pages within the past month and post them on this blog.
-Here are some of our favorites from April 2022.
+Here are some of our favorites from April 2023.

 Leslie began with the Human Environment Center in 1984 and transitioned to The Corps Network when it was created in 1985.
 Since she began, Leslie has planned numerous conferences, designed and edited a quarterly newsletter, and directed member services.
 Leslie has taken on almost every responsibility possible at one time or another, and has become one of the most knowledgeable leaders in the Corps Movement, sought out for her wisdom, command of Corps history, and expertise in AmeriCorps programs and initiatives.